divaprotocol/oracles/docs/Tellor.md

 If no tipping tokens are provided and `_claimDIVAReward` is set to `false`, the function will not claim any rewards and users can claim them separately via the [`claimReward`](#claimreward) function.

 Note that the DIVA reward, which includes the settlement fee and any tip added via DIVA's `addTip` function (not to be confused with the [`addTip`](#addtip) function inside the Tellor adapter), is capped at USD 10.
 The remaining reward goes to the excess fee recipient address [set](#updateexcessfeerecipient) by the DIVA owner.
-This measure was implemented to prevent "dispute wars" where disputing valid submissions becomes a profitable strategy to receive an outsized reward.
+This measure was put in place to prevent "dispute wars" where disputing valid submissions becomes a profitable strategy to receive an outsized reward.
 Note that tips added via the [`addTip`](#addtip) function to the Tellor adapter contract are not affected by this cap.

 >**Important:** The function `setFinalReferenceValue` should be called within submission window of the pool.
 This window is restricted by the DIVA smart contract to a range of 3 to 15 days and can be retrieved via DIVA's `getSettlementPeriods` function by passing the `indexSettlementPeriods` obtained via `getPoolParameters`.